 §529 accounts are amended to allow for up to $10,000 in tuition per student in primary or secondary schooling.
 Previously, they could only cover higher education.

 Exemption threshold for individuals subject to the Alternative Minimum Tax grows to $1,000,000 for married filing jointly, and $500,000 for all other taxpayers.

 Individual Shared Responsibility Payment (Obamacare Penalty) is eliminated.

-Alimony deduction eliminated for divorce agreements after 2018 is eliminated.
+Alimony payments deduction eliminated for divorce agreements dated after 2018.

 Exemption threshold for individuals subject to the estate tax grows to $22,400,000 for married filing jointly, and $11,200,000 for all other taxpayers.

 Net operating loss deduction is limited to 80% of taxable income.